 Shopping for a waterproof jacket can be a little confusing.
-You may have seen that jackets have different labels which state their level of water proofing – these come in the form of showerproof, water-resistant and waterproof.
+You may have seen that jackets have different labels which state their level of water proofing – these come in the form of water-resistant (sometimes called showerproof) and waterproof.

 Different jackets offer different protection from the elements.
 To make sure you know what you’re getting into and what will offer you the best protection, we’ll discuss the different levels of waterproofness.

-This means the jacket has a waterproof coating on the outer fabric with fully taped seams and, this is where it gets exciting, it may have a built in membrane lining.
-Now a membrane lining is a sheet of material with lots of tiny holes in it to help with breathabililty and because these holes are so small no water can penetrate it.
-So this is what will keep you dry without overheating you..impressive right?
+This means the jacket has a waterproof coating on the outer fabric with fully taped seams and it may have a built in membrane lining.
+A membrane lining is a sheet of material with lots of tiny holes in it to help with breathability, because these holes are so small no water can penetrate it.

 |Suitable for light showers||Suitable for heavier rain|